LeetCard: AI-powered Flashcard

 I created a persona to represent our target user, a software engineer who is preparing for technical interviews.
 This persona helped me understand the user's needs, goals, and pain points, guiding the design process to ensure the app would meet the user's expectations and provide value.

-Defining Key Areas for Improvement
+/Defining Key Areas for Improvement

 Competitive analysis, user journey mapping, and interviews revealed major challenges in how developers track and review LeetCode problems.
 Spreadsheets and notes are inefficient for quick recall and disrupts learning.
 Additionally, studying is restricted to desktop access, limiting flexibility.
 These insights shaped the core design features to enhance accessibility, recall efficiency, and engagement.

-1. Enable Study on the Go
+Enable Study on the Go

-- A mobile-first experience allows users to review and reinforce problem-solving strategies on the go, fitting study sessions into daily routines
+A mobile-first experience allows users to review and reinforce problem-solving strategies on the go, fitting study sessions into daily routines.

-2. Replace Manual Problem Searching with Randomized Recall
+Replace Manual Problem Searching with Randomized Recall

-3. Focus on Solutions with Predefined LeetCode Problems
+Focus on Solutions with Predefined LeetCode Problems

-- If users don’t have a solution, AI-powered assistance can provide hints or generate example solutions to aid learning
+The app will predefine LeetCode problems, so users only need to input their solutions—eliminating manual entry.
+If users don’t have a solution, AI-powered assistance can provide hints or generate example solutions to aid learning.

-Make
+Lean UX Make

-MVP Development
+/MVP Development

 Prototypes and Navigation Design